onesuperbrain/onesuperbrain.com/README.md

-# onesuperbrain.com
-Superbrain Is Most Efficient Agentic Coding Environment Built For Team To Ship Code Faster Than Any Team On Earth Even  At Google Scale Repos.

-Product -
+Superbrain is the most efficient agentic coding environment built for teams to ship code faster than any team on earth, even at Google-scale repositories.

-SuperBrain is a coding agent designed to ship code faster than any team on earth, handling massive codebases without slowing down, forgetting, or breaking context.
+Superbrain is a coding agent designed to help teams ship code faster than any team on earth by handling massive codebases without slowing down, forgetting, or breaking context.

-Problem statement -
 The problem with current coding agents like Claude Code, Codex, and Cursor is that when you assign a task to them, they start searching, grepping, and reading your codebase blindly in the hope of finding the context they need.
 These coding agents are built on a fundamentally flawed abstraction.

-Solution -
 We invented a new architecture called TokenFold.
-TokenFold creates a New  representation of the codebase, making context retrieval highly precise which reduces the wastage of tokens by 60-80%.
+TokenFold creates a new representation of the codebase, making context retrieval highly precise, which reduces token wastage by 60-80%.

-NOTE - We are not doing any prompt injection , context compression , no plugin , no extension nothing - purely solved the problem through architecture
+We are not doing prompt injection, context compression, plugins, extensions, or anything else.
+We solved the problem purely through architecture.

-OUTCOME - we are beating Claude - Superbrain Consume 50-70% Less Tokem , 30-35% Cost Effective and Efficient  that too Superbrain is MODEL AGNOSTIC
+We are beating Claude.
+Superbrain consumes 50-70% fewer tokens, is 30-35% more cost-effective, and is more efficient, while remaining completely model-agnostic.

-Join - onesuperbrain.com